tytydraco/yessleep/out/Bellhaven_Woods__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 Iris exhaled slowly through her nose.
 "So what are we saying here?"

-Summer looked at her.
-"I want to go see."
+Summer looked at her, eyes bright.
+"I wanna go see."

 Cecile cut in: "Obviously you do."